juxor/afaq/markdown/biblio.md

 Wilson, H., **The Labour Government 1964-1970**, London, 1971.

+Wilkinson, Richard and Pickett, Kate, **The Spirit Level: Why More Equal Societies Almost Always Do Better**, Allen Lane, London, 2009\.

-Winn, Peter (Ed.), **Victims of the Chilean Miracle: Workers and Neoliberalism in the Pinochet Era, 1973-2002**, Duke University Press, Durham and London, 2004.
+Winn, Peter (ed.), **Victims of the Chilean Miracle: Workers and Neoliberalism in the Pinochet Era, 1973-2002**, Duke University Press, Durham and London, 2004.